Learn

 • Use more visuals in your content.
 Adding 10 or more images to your article helps it rank higher.

 • Make it easier to read.
-Use bullet points, white space, small paragraphs, and so on.
+Use bullet points to break up large text sections, white space to make it less overwhelming, smaller paragraphs, and so on.

-• Create a better title that draws the readers in.
+• Create a better, more attention-grabbing title that draws the readers in.

 • Use proven blog post templates and give your article a better structure.